MariwanJ/Design456/README.md

 ### Notes

 - Use Face to extract a face from a side.
 - You cannot use `Extrude` to Extrude a side.
-Instead use the other function `Copy-Face-Extrude`
+Instead use the other function `Copy-Face-Extrude` or lof-on-direction
 - Tutorials and guides will be written /made later

 ### Feedback